ShortOkapi/plate-dispersion-map/README.md

 *   **Emigrant:** Heavily exported and concentrated in a foreign country.
 *   **Pandemic:** Uniformly spread across the entire continent.

+### 💡 The "Visual Paradox" (Text vs. Map Colors)
+When exploring the map, you might encounter situations that look contradictory.
+For example, looking at the **200€ E005** plate:
+* The dashboard text declares it as **"Emigrant (Exported to Germany)"**.
+* Yet, on the map, **Germany is colored light orange** (LQ 0.90), while France is colored dark brown (LQ 1.56).

+**Why does the system say it was exported to a lighter-colored country?**
+This is a feature, not a bug!
+The system calculates two different things:
+1. **The Map Colors (Micro-Density):** This shows pure Location Quotient.
+France has a high LQ because it has very few 200€ notes registered overall (only 1,794).
+Finding 97 E005 notes there is a huge statistical spike (~5.4% of their pool), making it dark brown.
+2. **The Text Label (Macro-Migration):** To declare that a plate was "Exported" to a specific country, the algorithm uses a **Confidence Volume Filter**.
+A country must have a massive baseline of notes (>10,000) and hold at least 1% of the plate's entire European volume.

+France's 97 notes are a statistical curiosity, but they don't represent a macro-economic migration.
+Germany (with 2,124 notes) passes the volume filter and stands as the true macro-destination for this plate's print run, even if it represents a smaller drop in their massive ocean of registered notes.

 ---

 ## 🤝 Credits & Acknowledgements